aeon-technology/docs/content/ExeCommands/Model.md

   ...
 $END
 ```
 A command saves models in MSD format.
-The order of files is the same as loaded.
+The order of files must be the same as loaded.
 The filenames can be different from the input.

 ### SAVEALL (S)
 ```